wix-incubator/express-angular-rss-feed-app/README.md

 grunt dist
 ```

-This will creates the app minified js and css files.
+This will create the app minified js and css files.

 Now start the app by running: